JuliaControl/ControlSystems.jl/docs/src/index.md

 - [TrajectoryOptimization.jl](http://roboticexplorationlab.org/TrajectoryOptimization.jl/stable/) is one of the more developed packages for open-loop **optimal control** and trajectory optimization in Julia.
 - [LowLevelParticleFilters.jl](https://github.com/baggepinnen/LowLevelParticleFilters.jl) is a library for state estimation using particle filters and Kalman filters of different flavors.
 - [FaultDetectionTools.jl](https://github.com/andreasvarga/FaultDetectionTools.jl) contains utilities and observers for online fault detection.
+- [ReachabilityAnalysis.jl](https://juliareach.github.io/ReachabilityAnalysis.jl/dev/generated_examples/Building/) is a package for reachability analysis.
+This can be used to verify stability and safety properties of linear and nonlinear systems.
 - [MatrixEquations.jl](https://github.com/andreasvarga/MatrixEquations.jl) contains solvers for many different matrix equations common in control.
 ControlSystems.jl makes use of this package for solving Riccati and Lyapunov equations.
 - [JuMP.jl](https://jump.dev/JuMP.jl/stable/) is a modeling language for optimization, similar to YALMIP.
 JuMP is suitable for solving LMI/SDP problems as well as advanced linear MPC problems.
 - [SumOfSquares.jl](https://jump.dev/SumOfSquares.jl/stable/) is a package for sum-of-squares programming that builds on top of JuMP.
 Their documentation contains examples of Lyapunov-function search and nonlinear synthesis.